auberginehill/list-my-apps-template-data/README.md

    |  [file_footer.txt](file_footer.txt)  |  "List footer, may be blank"                                |
    |  [all_in_one.txt](all_in_one.txt)    |  Contains all the above mentioned three parts in one file.  |

-- Please include one empty row after "File Header" and "Body" in the List My Apps template (so that the script will write each app on its own row instead of all apps in one row).
+- Please include one empty row after [file_header.txt](file_header.txt) and [body.txt](body.txt) in the List My Apps template (so that the script will write each app on its own row instead of all apps in one row).

 - The resulted .txt-file needs to be further processed in order to create a human readable file.